Applying to Sixth Form

 A level courses

 You will be expected to choose 3 A level subjects that will be taken over a two year full time programme of study.
-There is the option to take a fourth subject but this will be discussed with you at interview.
+There is the option to take a fourth subject but this will be discussed with you.

 BTEC Level 3 courses